Sinop, Turkey: History

-Over a period of approximately 2,500 years, Sinope has at various times been settled by Colchians, Greeks (in the late 7th, late 5th, and 4th–3rd centuries BC), by Romans in the mid-1st century BC, and by Turkic people beginning in the 12th century.
+Over a period of approximately 2,500 years, Sinope has at various times been settled by Colchians and then the Greeks (in the late 7th, late 5th, and 4th–3rd centuries BC) and by Turkic people beginning in the 13th century.
 In the 19th and 20th centuries it was also settled by the muhacir who immigrated from the Balkans and Caucasus.

-Evidence for Hittite Kingdom settlement along the Black Sea's southern shore remains murky.
-Researchers in the 1940s and 50s debated whether the "Great Sea", mentioned on the Boghazkoy tablets describing war between the Kizzuwatna tribe and the Hittites, could mean the Black Sea.
-Albrecht Goetze argued that the Hittites had never reached the northern Black Sea shore, instead drawing the northernmost boundary of the Hittite Kingdom to the south of the North Anatolia mountain range.
-D.S.
-Hogarth similarly concluded that the northern boundary of the Hittites never reached the shore.
-Hogarth's boundary was based on the distribution of Hittite monuments.
-Some objects found at Sinope are believed to be of Hittite origin.

 The Greek colony of Sinope (Σινώπη) was founded by Ionians from the city of Miletus.
 Sinope issued its own coinage, founded colonies, and gave its name to a red earth pigment called sinopia, which was mined in Cappadocia for use throughout the ancient world.
 Some scholars have dated the earliest Greek colonization of Sinope to the 7th c.
 BC, while others have proposed an earlier date in the 8th c.
 While literary evidence exists supporting earlier settlement, archaeological evidence has been found of Greek settlement around the Black Sea region beginning in the late 7th century.

 Sinope was strategically located among the trade routes that were developing on the southern Coast of the Black Sea, but remained relatively isolated from other inland communities until the 4th century BC.
 There is literary evidence of early links between Colchis and Sinope in mythological tradition.
 Strabo's writings link the legendary founder of Sinope, Autolycus, with Jason and the Argonauts.
 Polybius described Sinope as being "on the way to Phasis".
 The Persian Achaemenid Empire's northward expansion in the 4th century disrupted Sinope's control over its eastern colonies, including Trapezus (present day Trabzon).
 The satrap Datames briefly occupied the city around 375 BC.
 There is archaeological evidence of increased economic activity between the port city of Sinope and the surrounding inland areas during between 4th and 1st c.
 BC.
 Sinope appears to have maintained its independence from the dominion of Alexander the Great, and with the help of Rhodes turned back an assault led by Mithridates II of Pontus in 220 BC.
 Sinope eventually fell to Pharnaces I in 183 BC, after which it became the capital of the Pontic Kingdom.